 Can I Talk To A Grief Support Group?

 I participate in a grief support group and it’s very helpful.
-Everyone in this group had a child who passed away as a young adult.
+Everyone in this group had a child who died as a young adult.
 Since we’re all in the same boat, we feel comfortable talking with one another.
 The moderator offers good insights and keeps the conversation going.
 We meet every two weeks.
-Problem is, my grief doesn’t go on hold for two weeks.
+Problem is, grief over my child doesn’t go on hold for two weeks.
 Even now, a year after Jacob’s passing, I still need to vent my feelings of sadness and frustration.
 Who do I talk to between group sessions?

 Can I Talk To Friends and Relatives About Child Loss?

-Even though there may be plenty of people around us, like friends or relatives, sometimes those closest to us may not be the best people to help us cope with our grief.
-If a person hasn’t experienced the pain of losing a child, it’s hard for them to relate to feelings of irretrievable loss.
+Even though there may be plenty of people around us, like friends or relatives, sometimes those closest to us may not be the best people to help us cope with the grief of losing a child.
+If a person hasn’t experienced the pain of child loss, it’s hard for them to relate to feelings of losing something so precious as a child.

-I have dear friends who are simply uncomfortable talking about Jacob.
+I have dear friends who are simply uncomfortable talking about my son.
 These folks have known our family for many years and knew Jacob as a child.
 I think they are so concerned about causing me pain that they don’t want to bring up the subject of his dying for fear it will make me sad, or perhaps even offend me.
 I’d like to talk to them about Jacob, but I won’t.
-I don’t want to make them feel uncomfortable.
+I don’t want to make them feel uncomfortable taking about a loss they can’t relate to.

-At the other extreme, there are a few family friends with whom I can talk about Jacob.
+At the other extreme, there are a few family friends with whom I can talk about child loss.
 However when I do, they focus on their own feelings, not mine.
-When I begin to speak about him they tell me how miserable they feel, how terrible it all is, and so on.
+When I begin to speak about my son, they tell me how miserable they feel, how terrible it all is, and so on.
 I feel that I have to comfort them rather than the other way around.
 They mean well.
 They care.
 They just don’t give me anything I can work with to feel better.

 Can I Talk to G-d?